IoannMartynov/CausalKit/docs/api.rst

 API Reference
 =============

-This section provides detailed documentation for all modules and functions in CausalKit.
+This section provides detailed documentation for all modules and functions in Causalis.

 .. toctree::
    :maxdepth: 2